Truncated Step-Level Sampling with Process Rewards for Retrieval-Augmented Reasoning: Introduction

 \section{Introduction}

-Large language models (LLMs) have demonstrated remarkable capabilities in natural language understanding and generation~\citep{hendrycks2020measuring,clark2018think}.
+Large language models have demonstrated remarkable capabilities in natural language understanding and generation~\citep{hendrycks2020measuring,clark2018think}.
 Despite these achievements, LLMs often struggle with complex reasoning tasks~\citep{wei2022chain} and lack access to up-to-date external knowledge~\citep{jin2024long}.
 Integrating search engines into the LLM reasoning loop, where the model interleaves its own chain-of-thought reasoning with external retrieval calls, has emerged as a promising paradigm for knowledge-intensive question answering~\citep{yao2023react,trivedi2022interleaving}.

-Reinforcement learning (RL) provides a natural framework for optimizing such search-augmented reasoning systems. \SearchR{}~\citep{jin2025searchr1trainingllmsreason} pioneered the use of RL (PPO and GRPO) to train LLMs that autonomously invoke search engines during multi-turn reasoning, using outcome-based exact-match rewards.
-While effective, this sparse reward design suffers from a fundamental limitation: \emph{the credit assignment problem}.
-When the model receives a single binary signal after completing a multi-step trajectory, potentially involving several rounds of thinking, query generation, and information processing, it cannot determine which intermediate steps contributed positively or negatively to the outcome.
-Recent work has attempted to address this limitation through process-level supervision.
-StepSearch~\citep{stepsearch2025} augments PPO with step-wise rewards based on information gain and redundancy penalties, achieving notable improvements on multi-hop QA benchmarks.
-However, StepSearch still relies on sampling $k$ \emph{complete} trajectories per training example, which is computationally expensive and retains variance from all steps in the gradient estimates for any individual step.
+Reinforcement learning provides a natural framework for optimizing such systems. \SearchR{}~\citep{jin2025searchr1trainingllmsreason} pioneered RL training for LLMs that invoke search engines during multi-turn reasoning, using outcome-based exact-match rewards.
+While effective, this sparse reward suffers from \emph{the credit assignment problem}: a single binary signal after a multi-step trajectory cannot attribute success or failure to individual steps.
+Process-level supervision methods, including StepSearch~\citep{stepsearch2025} with heuristic step rewards and SWiRL~\citep{goldie2025synthetic} with LLM-judge binary step rewards, improve over outcome-only rewards, but both still sample \emph{complete} trajectories independently.
+As a result, when computing the advantage for step $t$'s action, the reward signal is contaminated by the randomness of all other steps: two trajectories that take the same action at step $t$ but differ at earlier or later steps will receive different total rewards, making it impossible to isolate whether step $t$'s action was genuinely good or bad.

+More precisely, the advantage estimates $\hat{A}_i$ used in policy gradient methods like GRPO exhibit high variance because each estimate aggregates reward variation from all $T$ steps of the trajectory.
+High-variance policy gradients are a well-known obstacle in RL: they slow convergence, require larger batch sizes to stabilize, and can cause training instability or reward collapse~\citep{schulman2015high,schulman2017proximal}.
+Reducing this variance while preserving the ability to assign credit to individual actions is therefore a central challenge for effective step-level RL in retrieval-augmented reasoning.

-In this paper, we propose \Ours{}\footnote{code available at \url{https://github.com/algoprog/SLATE}}, Step-Level Advantage estimation for Truncated Exploration, which addresses these limitations through two complementary ideas:
+In this paper, we propose \Ours{},\footnote{Code available at \url{https://github.com/algoprog/SLATE}.} Step-Level Advantage estimation for Truncated Exploration, which addresses these limitations using two complementary ideas: